Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/README.md

 ## Highlighted Projects
 **Dynamic Blog Web Application** [[GitHub](https://github.com/xuanfuchen/BlogProject)]: Developed a robust online blog system that enables administrators to perform CRUD operations on articles, tags, and types while logged in.
 Implemented a search feature that allows users to easily find articles by name, and a group feature that enables articles to be organized by type or tags for convenient browsing.
-Implemented a comment feature that enables users to leave comments on articles and engage in discussions with other users.
+Implemented a comment feature that enables users to leave comments on articles and reply to other comments.
 Built front-end pages using Semantic UI and Thymeleaf, and leveraged Spring Boot for a reliable and scalable backend solution.
 Designed a MySQL schema by carefully defining objects and relations to ensure data integrity.

 ## Professional Experiences